MWyssy/ce-cloud-services-s3-website-public/README.md

 14. Empty and delete your bucket once you are finished

-15. 🎉 Celebrate - you now know how to create your own website on AWS.
+15. 🎉 Celebrate - you now know how to create your own website on AWS

 ## Further reading